r4ai/aic/README.md

 ### Run

-After compiling to an llvm object file, you can compile it to an executable using clang:
+After compiling to a llvm object file, you can compile it to an executable using clang:

 ```bash
 clang -o a.out main.o